 Rita has a strong affinity with her home country, which she and her parents left when she was less than a year old due to the Balkan conflict, and is looking forward to going back for the first time since she signed her record deal.

 She added: ''I used to go back there all the time in the summertime, but I've not been back for three years now.
-My favorite thing about it is the people, they love life and enjoy themselves a lot, and are really supportive of me, which I appreciate.''
+My favourite thing about it is the people, they love life and enjoy themselves a lot, and are really supportive of me, which I appreciate.''

 She said: ''I'm not a very good cook, but my mum makes the best spinach pie.
-I can make it with my mum and that's my favorite one.
+I can make it with my mum and that's my favourite one.
 It doesn't sound that exciting, but it's really good.
 It takes about three hours to make, with all the pastry and layers.''

 Rita's debut album, 'ORA' is released on August 27.